jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "They sailed around Arabia."

 "We set out to show the way again.
 Surely the trade routes would be grant Athens riches worthy of the task...
-And instead we found the blessed islands."
+And instead we found blessed islands."

 "The Blessed Isles?"
-Socrates gestured toward the cages.
+Socrates gestures toward the cages.
 "And these creatures—why capture them?
 For trade, for sacrifice?"

 "May the Gods strike me down for the thought."

-A smile played across Zographos' weathered features.
+Zographos pauses for a minute.
+He's preparing to say his deepest thoughts.

 "These animals are teachers, Socrates.
 Each one holds a lesson.
 You see, the winds wouldn't let us go south.
-They brought us to these islands in the middle of the ocean with nothing but volcanoes at their tips, and forests, ponds, streams, and rocks."
+They brought us to these islands in the middle of the ocean with nothing but volcanoes at their tips, and forests, ponds, streams, and in small patches throughout their lonely rocks."

-"With no where to go, we explored, from island to island, back and forth looking for supplies.
+"We tried every route south.
+Going from island to island looking.
+Soon we needed supplies of course, so we went back again and again.
 No cities.
 No temples.
 No men.
-All the better.
-For I finally saw how different each island was.
-And then I noticed how the creatures—birds, lizards, tortoises—each looked the same, but different, just enough to survive.
+All the better, it turns out.
+For I finally saw how different each island was".

+"And then I noticed how the creatures—birds, lizards, tortoises—each looked the same, but different, just enough to survive."

-The creatures morphed like the gods."
+"The creatures morphed like the gods."

-As Socrates leaned forward, his eyes bright with intellectual hunger, Zographos felt a familiar tension—the same uncertainty that had accompanied him through years of observation and discovery.
-Here, on this bustling dock with war approaching, he might finally give voice to the revolutionary thoughts that had consumed him.
+As Socrates leans forward, his eyes bright with intellectual hunger, Zographos feels a rush of uncertainty, a concentrated dose of what has accompanied him through years of observation and discovery.

+Here, on this bustling dock with war approaching, he might finally give voice to the revolutionary thoughts that have consumed him.
-Socrates felt the familiar thrill of approaching understanding.
-"Changed how?"

-#### Darwin Sells Evolution

-Zographos set down his wax tablet, his eyes brightening at Socrates' penetrating questions.
 After years of travel with only his thoughts, scrolls, creatures and sailors.
-Here was a person.
-He told himself he wanted silence to write his book.
+Here is a person.
+He told himself he needed isolation to write his book.
 But really, he's been nervous to speak of his ideas.

 What if he's wrong?

-And, here was someone who understood that these caged creatures represented more than mere curiosities.
+Worse, what if no one believes him.

+He tells himself someone had to be first to hear it, why not a soldier who is leaving the city for months if not years.
+Zographos then finds the courage to look at this man, Socrates.

+Who looks back with the thrill of approaching understanding.
+"Go on.
+Changed how?"

+#### Darwin Sells Evolution

+Zographos sets down his wax tablet.
 Would this Socrates be his first student?

 What nerves this thought has.

-"You ask the right questions, my friend!"
-Zographos said embracing this chance.
-His words tumbling out with the enthusiasm of a man who had been alone with revolutionary thoughts for too long.
+"You ask the right question, my friend!"
+Zographos says, embracing this chance.
+His words tumbling out with the enthusiasm of a man who has been alone with revolutionary thoughts for too long.
 "Watch."
 Zographos lifted a cage with a small finch.
 "This bird came from a land with only hard seeds.
-Now look—" He lift another finch. "but this one lived where only soft insects were available.
+Now look—" He lifts another finch. "but this one lived where only soft insects were available.
 Its beak became slender and precise."

 "You're saying the islands..."

-"They are the same bird otherwise!
-It's so obvious.
-"It will be once I breed them."

-"Each island shaped them differently," Zographos continued, now just speaking his thoughts, his shoulders drop and tension falls, this feels liberating.
+"Each island shaped them differently," Zographos continues, now just speaking his thoughts, his shoulders drop and tension falls, this feels liberating.
 "The same ancestor, but each population adapted!
 That's the book!
-The dry islands demanded one solution, the wet islands another.
+The dry islands demanded one solution, the wet islands another."

-"And the the Gods selected the ones who survived to breed on."
+With poised vigour he continues "And the Gods selected the ones who were to breed on."

-Socrates stared at the birds, his mind racing.
+Socrates stares at the birds, his mind racing.
 "And you believe this principle applies to island creatures?"

-Zographos' eyes gleamed.
+Zographos' eyes gleam.
 "My friend, I believe this principle explains all creatures."

-Socrates nodded, encouraging him to continue.
+Socrates strokes his weather leather straps, and grips his spear, then nods to encourage Zographos to continue.

 "You care for me to continue.
 You are interested?"

-"It's nice to meet something who has been away for many years.
-I think it is fair to say I have a reputation for interest, perhaps enough to make a difference"
+"It's nice to meet someone who has been away for many years.
+I think it is fair to say I have a reputation for curiosity, as I am sure you will find out.
+I perhaps have enough to make a difference to our fair city's future."

-Zographos looked directly at Socrates, his voice dropping to an almost reverent whisper.
-"The whole process—the inheritance, the variation, the selection, the branching into new forms—I called it evolution."
+Zographos looks directly at Socrates, his voice dropping to an almost reverent whisper.
+"The whole process—the inheritance, the variation, the selection, the branching into new forms to cast away the unneeded old—I call it evolution."

-Socrates felt something shift deep within his mind, like a key turning in a lock he hadn't known existed.
-The questions that had plagued him about justice, virtue, and human nature suddenly seemed to reorganize themselves around this single, powerful idea.
+Socrates feels something shift deep within his mind, like a key turning in a lock he hadn't known existed.
+The questions that had plagued him about justice, virtue, and human nature suddenly reorganize themselves around this single, powerful idea.
 If humans, like these creatures, were shaped by the challenges they faced...

 The horn blows thrice.

-Socrates leans in and says with a smile, "Tell me more about evolution".
+Socrates holds his spear, and old armour, and leans in and says with a smile, "Tell me more about evolution, I think we shall put it to use before long".

 ---